 So on one hand, it's just a coincidence, but not even a big one.

-Um, but I do worry that when people focus too much on one outcome, there's a weird bias toward that thing happening that I've noticed all my life, and it could be just my imagination.
+But I do worry that when people focus too much on one outcome, there's a weird bias toward that thing happening that I've noticed all my life.

-You know, maybe there's nothing to it.
+Maybe there's nothing to it.

-You know, I don't believe in witchcraft, but I do wonder if we live in a simulation where you can cause it to collapse on a certain set of realities based on what you're thinking about.
+I don't believe in witchcraft, but I do wonder if we live in a simulation where you can cause it to collapse on a certain set of realities based on what you're thinking about.

 I wonder.

-Um the Trump administration wants Congress to end what is called anti-racist teacher training grants to universities.
+So the Trump administration wants Congress to end what is called anti-racist teacher training grants to universities.

-The college fix is writing about this as well.
+The College Fix is writing about this as well.

-Now you might say to yourself, wait a minute, why would you want to end anti-racist?
+Now, you might say to yourself, wait a minute, why would you want to end anti-racist?

 Wouldn't that be like agreeing with racists?